ninjaa/pro-bias/README.md

 This agent demonstrates the practical application of ComparisonGEval in creating more human-aligned AI systems for subjective tasks like essay grading.

+**It routinely gets Substantial Agreement with human raters on the representative samples we have created, and Moderate to Substantial Agreement on the evaluation dataset.**

+#### Interpreting Weighted Cohen's Kappa

+The interpretation scale:

+- κw < 0: Less than chance agreement
+- κw = 0: No agreement beyond chance
+- 0 < κw ≤ 0.20: Slight agreement
+- 0.21 < κw ≤ 0.40: Fair agreement
+- 0.41 < κw ≤ 0.60: Moderate agreement
+- 0.61 < κw ≤ 0.80: Substantial agreement
+- 0.81 < κw ≤ 1.00: Almost perfect agreement

+Example: A Weighted Kappa of 0.65 indicates substantial agreement between raters.

+#### Advantages of Weighted Kappa Over Unweighted Kappa

+1. Reflects the degree of disagreement
+2. Reduces the impact of minor disagreements
+3. Better for ordered categories

+#### Limitations of Weighted Kappa

+1. More complex to calculate and interpret
+2. Choice of weights can influence the Kappa value
+3. Sensitive to prevalence and bias, similar to unweighted Kappa

 ## Project Setup